amanullah20/Python-Program-How-to-Sort-a-List-of-Numbers/Data_stucture/10codes_task2/readme.md

 """
-# 01. Stationeries Nested List Manipulation
+# 01. Nested List Manipulation

 This script demonstrates various operations on a nested list structure in Python.